2023 Best Value Hospitality Management Associate Degree Schools in the Middle Atlantic Region

 Top 10 Best Hospitality Management Associate Degree Schools

 Our 2023 rankings named LaGuardia Community College the best value school in the Middle Atlantic Region for hospitality management students working on their associate degree.
-Located in the large city of Long Island City, LaGuardia is a public school with a fairly large student population.
+Located in the city of Long Island City, LaGuardia is a public school with a fairly large student population.

 Read full report on Hospitality Management at LaGuardia Community College

-In addition to its great value ranking, Middlesex County College is in the top 15% of all schools on our Best Hospitality Management Associate Degree Schools in the Middle Atlantic Region list.
+On top of its placing in our value ranking, Middlesex County College also did well on our Best Hospitality Management Associate Degree Schools in the Middle Atlantic Region list.
+It’s in the top 15% of all schools reviewed in this analysis.

-You’ll join some of the best and brightest minds around you if you attend Kingsborough Community College.
-The school came in at #3 on this year’s Best Value Hospitality Management Associate Degree Schools in the Middle Atlantic Region list.
-Located in the city of Brooklyn, KCC is a public school with a large student population.
+You’ll be in good company if you decide to attend Harrisburg Area Community College.
+It ranked #4 on our 2023 Best Value Hospitality Management Associate Degree Schools in the Middle Atlantic Region list.
+Located in the city of Harrisburg, HACC is a public school with a large student population.

-HACC undergraduate students pay an average of $9,818 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at HACC are $9,818 per year.
 While working on their Associate Degree, hospitality majors at HACC accumulate an average of around $23,914 in student debt.

-HACC also claimed a spot on our Best Hospitality Management Associate Degree Schools in the Middle Atlantic Region list.
-It’s in the top 20% of all schools in this category.
+In addition to its great value ranking, HACC is in the top 20% of all schools on our Best Hospitality Management Associate Degree Schools in the Middle Atlantic Region list.

 Full Hospitality Management at Harrisburg Area Community College Report